MASILab/tumor-cifar/README.md

 # tumor-cifar

-This is the supplementary material for the paper of MICCAIW-MLMI 2019:
+This is the supplementary material for the oral-presentation paper of MICCAIW-MLMI 2019:

 "Distanced LSTM: Time-Distanced Gates in LSTM to adapt Longitudinal Lung Cancer Detection".

+And we are extending the journal version of this work (DLSTM).

 ---------------------------------------------------------------------------------------------

+## Functions

 In the python code script we have 4 functions: